 First discovered and used in 1879, sodium saccharin is currently approved for use, under certain conditions, in beverages, fruit juice drinks, and bases or mixes when prepared for consumption in accordance with directions, as a sugar substitute for cooking or table use, and in processed foods.
 It is also approved for use for certain technological purposes.

 In the early 1970s, it was linked with the development of bladder cancer in laboratory rats, which led Congress to mandate additional studies and the presence of a warning label on saccharin-containing products until such warning could be shown to be unnecessary.
 Since then, more than 30 human studies demonstrated that the results found in rats were not relevant to humans, and that it is safe for human consumption.

 In 2000, the National Toxicology Program of the National Institutes of Health concluded that it should be removed from the list of potential carcinogens.
 Products containing saccharin no longer have to carry the warning label.

 Sodium Saccharin VS Aspartame

-Its strength over aspartame is not only limited to its economical value.
+Its strength over aspartame is not only limited to its economic value.
 It can also be preserved for a long period of time without decomposition and can also act as an effective stabilizer.
 Moreover, it is thermal resistant.
-In an experiment, Sodium Saccharin and Aspartame were heated for 30 minutes.
+In an experiment, E954 and Aspartame E951 were heated for 30 minutes.

 Decomposition Rate According to Temperature